California State Route 71: Route description

 Beginning at its southern terminus, SR 91 in Corona, SR 71 is an expressway for a half-mile when it intersects with Pomona Rincon Road.
-After this intersection, SR 71 becomes a freeway up to Rio Rancho Road before reverting to an expressway up to Mission Boulevard. (previously, it was an expressway until its northern terminus, but this segment was upgraded to a freeway in 2012.)
-The route becomes a short freeway for about a mile until it meets at the Kellogg Interchange in San Dimas, where it terminates at I-10 and SR 57.
+After this intersection, SR 71 becomes a freeway up to Rio Rancho Road in Pomona.
+Construction is ongoing on the segment between Rio Rancho Road and Mission Boulevard in Pomona to upgrade it from an expressway to freeway.
+The route then resumes as a short freeway at Mission Boulevard for about a mile until it meets at the Kellogg Interchange in San Dimas, where it terminates at I-10 and SR 57 (previously, it was an expressway between Mission Boulevard and its northern terminus, but this segment was upgraded to a freeway in 2012).

-As of December 2016, all traffic signals were removed.
-Traffic entering and exiting the roads that lead into the nearby neighborhoods (North Ranch Road, Old Pomona Road, and Phillips Drive) may no longer enter or exit northbound due to added barriers in the highway's median.
-However, until 2021, southbound traffic could use these streets.
-(North Ranch Road, Old Pomona Road, and Phillips Drive can enter the highway via a stop sign.)
-These streets have been completely closed to southbound access as of 2021.
-Just south of the Mission Boulevard exit, all aspects of the highway, such as its alignment, lane width, pavement, barriers, and access, 'upgrade' to freeway standards.

 The section of the highway between Corona and Chino is notorious for thick winter fogs at dawn and dusk, resulting in many automobile collisions when drivers fail to slow down due to reduced visibility.
 Residents of Los Serranos (now Chino Hills) recall being awakened by sounds of crinkling bumpers, fenders, and headlights.

-As this freeway/expressway serves as an important northwest-southeast corridor between the cities in the Pomona and San Gabriel valleys (eastern Los Angeles County) and the cities of western Riverside County, it is heavily traveled.
+As SR 71 serves as an important northwest-southeast corridor between the cities in the Pomona and San Gabriel valleys (eastern Los Angeles County) and the cities of western Riverside County, it is heavily traveled.
 It is used as an alternative to SR 57 (the Orange Freeway) situated to the west and I-15 (the Ontario Freeway) located to the east.

 When the route runs through Chino Hills and Chino, there is a high-occupancy vehicle lane available for use; however, this carpool lane ends when the route enters Riverside County (to the south) and Los Angeles County (to the north).
 The route is a four-lane highway between SR 91 and Central Avenue (excluding HOV lanes), a six-lane highway (excluding HOV lanes) from Central Avenue to SR 60, and again a four-lane highway from SR 60 to I-10/SR 57.

-SR 71 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
-SR 71 is eligible for the State Scenic Highway System; however, it is not designated as a scenic highway by Caltrans.
+SR 71 is part of the California Freeway and Expressway System, and is part of the National Highway System.